MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/teams-workflow-in-advanced-ediscovery.md

 - Teams chat conversations (that include the original post and all replies) are automatically added to review sets as an HTML transcript file.
 This helps provides context the conversations with responsive items and reduce total number of items produced by chat-based content.

-- Collections up to 1 TB can be added to reviews sets, which enables you to collect and amounts large amounts of Teams content in a case.
+- Collections up to 1 TB can be added to reviews sets, which lets you collect and amounts large amounts of Teams content in a case.

 To create a large case: